sevenMDL/quickbill-desk/docs/code-showcase.md

 Security & Compliance

-· Input validation on all endpoints
+·Input validation on all endpoints
 ·XSS protection and SQL injection prevention
 ·Audit trails for all changes
 ·Data encryption for backups